 Q. Can I glue down an Engineered wood floor over my concrete slab that is on grade?

 A. Yes, you should make certain that your slab is dry and that the moisture content does not exceed 4%.
 Again, depending on your particular situation we may recommend using a floating engineered floor.

 Q. Are all Brands of Engineered floors the same?

 A. No, like anything else you purchase there can be big differences in quality.
 Some manufacturers use a lower quality wood along with low grade, cheaper bonding glues for their ply layers.
 Their milling could also be off and their finish quality could be poor.
 I generally suggest staying away from names you never heard of and only use Name Brand hardwood flooring from manufacturers that have been around for a long time.
 They will be the ones who will generally stand behind their flooring if something should go wrong.

 Q. Can I install my own Engineered Floor?

-A. Yes, installing prefinished wood flooring is very easy.
-If you can measure a board, cut and glue it to another board, then you can install our hardwood flooring.
+A. Yes, installing prefinished wood flooring is not anymore difficult than any other DIY project.
+If you can measure a board, cut and direct glue it down to a concrete subfloor or in the case of a floating floor installation glue the boards edges together over a foam pad or if you have a wood subfloor staple it down, then you can install our engineered hardwood flooring.
 It is an easy and rewarding way to save a lot of money -- doing it yourself.
 Our flooring comes with easy to follow instructions.
 Standard tool knowledge and common sense would naturally help.
 If you purchase your flooring from Hosking Hardwood Flooring, we will gladly take the time to walk you through your installation.

 If you want to run the flooring at a 45-degree angle in the room then you would want to add approx 15% for a waste factor for the added cutting waste.